Skip to main content

 Authorship

 The Journal of Hematology Oncology Pharmacy adheres to the ICMJE authorship criteria.
 All authors must meet the 4 criteria outlined by the ICMJE for authorship, which are available at www.icmje.org.
 It is the responsibility of the authors to decide who can be listed as an author based on those 4 criteria.
 Contributors who do not meet all 4 criteria should be acknowledged for their contribution in a separate statement.
-See Instructions for Authors for complete details of submitting a manuscript and the requirements for adhering to publishing policies.
+See Author Guidelines for complete details of submitting a manuscript and the requirements for adhering to publishing policies.

-It is the responsibility of the authors to ensure the independence of the content and to make sure that the funding entity did not influence the content of the article or the interpretation of the results.
+It is the responsibility of the authors to ensure the independence of the content and to make sure that any funding entity did not influence the content of the article or the interpretation of the results.

 Manuscript Preparation